kartoza/charts/README.md

 - [Guacamole](charts/guacamole)
 - [NextCloud](charts/nextcloud)

-Our design patterns are somewhat inspired by the [BitNami]
+Our design patterns are somewhat inspired by the [Bitnami](https://bitnami.com/) helm charts.
+We are trying to refactor most reusable pieces in [common](charts/common) library charts.
+By using the available template tags and docs template, we hope making a new Helm charts of different application will be easier.